plankanban/planka-docs/docs/configuration/reverse-proxy/caddy.md

 # Caddy

-Use this guide to configure **Caddy** as a reverse proxy for Planka.
+Use this guide to configure **Caddy** as a reverse proxy for PLANKA.

 ### 1. Edit the Caddy Configuration